Battle at Alcatraz Prison

 That’s when things turned ugly.
 While Hubbard distracted Miller, Coy attacked the guard from behind.
 There was a brief struggle before Miller got knocked out cold.
 The rogue prisoners dragged his unconscious body to an empty cell and slammed him in.

 The Battle for Alcatraz Prison had just begun.

 With blood spilled and armed prisoners running amok, Warden James A. Johnston called in a local detachment of Marines.
 Hardened veterans from the Pacific War, the Marines set up a perimeter, herded the rest of the prisoners into the yard, and tried to take back Alcatraz from the outside.
-They cut the power, and showered the place with gunfire.
-Windows shattered, bullets bounced off cell bars, and the odor from gas shells filled the air.
+They cut the power and showered the place with gunfire.
+Windows shattered, bullets bounced off cell bars, and the odor from gas shells pierced the air.
 Prisoners stuck inside crouched in their cells with their mattresses as their only barrier.